Brotenko/PMMasterQuest/README.md

 > Open up the graphics plugin settings for your emulator.
 Non-Bizhawk users should have setup GLideN64 first before this.
 In the GLideN64 ->Frame Buffer Settings tab, change the FB (Framebuffer) settings to the same as the picture below and click Save.
 Different emulators may use slightly different names for options.

 **Where do I report bugs?**
-> You can DM Emperor_Thamz on Discord, or open a Github issue, and we will try and fix any gamebreaking bugs.
+> You can post a message in the #mq_chat channel on the Paper Mario Modding [Discord](https://discord.gg/f9rjssf).
+Keep in mind most bugs in the current version are known, and unless a bug is found that completely prevents completion of the game, it will likely not be patched due to v2.0 being in the works.

 **Why is _ so hard!?
 This mod is unfair!**
-> This mod is made for the top 1% of challenge runners.
-MQ Jr will be what you are looking for!
+> This mod was designed to be incredibly difficult.
+If you are struggling, we suggest you check out MQ Jr!

 **How can I support MQ?**
->Find someone streaming MQ, (TwoPieRadian and KappyLP do so often if you can't find anyone) and sub to them on twitch or donate or however you want to do it.
+>Find someone streaming MQ, and sub to them on twitch or donate or however you want to do it.
+Just dropping into the Paper Mario Modding [Discord](https://discord.gg/f9rjssf) to say thanks is always nice too!

 **Where can I post a link if I stream this mod?**
 > The Paper Mario Modding [Discord](https://discord.gg/f9rjssf) MQ channels are a good place to start.